-Monsoons road trip is one of the most romantic things to do.
-If you live on the Konkan coast like I do, then it has to be on your list to do every monsoon.
+A monsoons road trip is one of the most romantic things to do.
+If you live on the Konkan coast as I do, then it has to be on your list to do every monsoon.
 Last year, during Monsoons, we explored the Amboli Ghat and Sawantwadi.
 This year we thought of extending our drive till Ganapatipule and explore the Ratnagiri region on Konkan coast of Maharashtra.

 On a Sunday Morning, we started driving from our home in Panaji.
 It was a perfect setting.
 The rain was pouring.
 Kishore Kumar was singing the perfect road trip songs.
 It almost felt that music composers knew the rhythm of rainfall would take the magic of these songs to another level.